 RACI Matrix

-The roles or persons are plotted along the top of the matrix
+The roles or individuals are plotted along the top of the matrix,

 while the set of activities are plotted along the left side of the matrix

-Remember that the assigned resources can be listed as roles, groups or individuals.
-Furthermore, the rows and columns of the matrix can be swapped so that the rows become the columns, and vice versa.
-You can also map the activities with the RACI categories, listing the roles, groups or individuals in the table.
+It is important to note that the assigned resources can be listed as roles, groups, or individuals.
+Furthermore, the rows and columns of the matrix can be interchanged so that rows become columns vice versa.
+Additionally, it is possible to map the activities with the RACI categories, listing the roles, groups, or individuals in the table (as illustrated below).

 There are different formats of the RACI matrix

 It is recommended that each activity receives only one of the RACI categories at most.
-In some conditions and small teams, the Responsible and Accountable could be the same.
-In others, the Consulted and Informed could also be the same.
+In some conditions and small teams, the responsible and accountable could be the same.
+Similarly, the consulted and informed roles could be the same in other cases.

 Creating a RACI Matrix